 Commuters on North-South Line hit by train delays during rush hour

-SINGAPORE: Commuters travelling along the North-South Line on Thursday (Nov 9) were hit by delays during the morning rush hour, with some waiting up to 30 minutes to board a train.
+SINGAPORE: Commuters travelling along the North-South Line on Thursday (Nov 9) were hit by delays during the morning rush hour, with some saying that they waited up to 30 minutes before they could board a train.

 Channel NewsAsia reader Serene Soh said that the delay started around 7.20am, but there was no announcement made at the station.